TheodoreAD/power-user-linux-setup/docs/index.md

 !!!
 IMPORTANT
     Paste the code copied from this guide in the terminal using ++Ctrl+Shift+V++.

 !!!
+IMPORTANT
+    Do everything below in order, otherwise things will break.

+!!!
+IMPORTANT
+    Do NOT run the commands twice.
+Some will not produce undesired effects, but others will create problems.

+!!!
 TODO
     Put all scripts into shell files and include them via mkdocs snippet.
     Inlcude the following for all to ensure they fail fast: